MicrosoftDocs/minecraft-creator/creator/TestAPI/Content/EntityAPI/Examples/Filters/weather.md

 # weather

-Returns true if the subject is trusted by entity.
+Tests for the current weather state the entity is experiencing.

 ## Parameters